Pull up a bar stool and get familiar with some of England’s oldest pubs.

-From the Knights Templar to John Lennon’s grandmother, here are eleven fascinating histories behind some of our favourite listed pubs:
+From the Knights Templar to John Lennon’s grandmother, here are eleven fascinating histories behind listed pubs.

 1. Billet & Bear, Chester, Cheshire

-John Lennon’s grandmother, Annie Jane Millward, was born in 1873 and is said to have lived here until she was in her 20s.
+John Lennon’s grandmother, Annie Jane Millward, was born in 1873 and is said to have lived here until her 20s.
 The building became an inn in the 18th century, although it continued to be owned by the Shrewsbury family until 1867.

 2. The George Inn, Norton St Philip, Somerset

-It may have been that, when the monks moved here to found the Priory, they first built on this spot to provide temporary living accommodation.
-Whatever the accuracy of the dates, it is certain that the monks built the present George Inn, and it served, during the life of the Priory, as its guest house.
+It may have been that when the monks moved here to found the Priory, they first built on this spot to provide temporary living accommodation.
+Whatever the accuracy of the dates, it is certain that the monks built the present George Inn, and it served as its guest house during the life of the Priory.